 Views into a deep underwater volcano

 OOICloud shares data and images from a high-definition video camera at the hydrothermal vent in the Axial Volcano, off the coast of Oregon on the Juan de Fuca Ridge.
 With this data now available on the Azure Cloud, scientists around the world can better understand deep oceans and address climate change.

 How OOICloud works

-OOI’s underwater camera captures video and uploads it to Azure Blob Storage via fiber optic cables spanning hundreds of miles.
+OOI’s underwater camera captures video and uploads it to Azure Blob Storage via fibre optic cables spanning hundreds of miles.
 Pangeo makes large-scale analysis available to scientists, leveraging Azure Kubernetes Service (AKS).
-Analyzing thousands of images now takes minutes rather than days.
+Analysing thousands of images now takes minutes rather than days.

 How OOICloud uses Azure

 - Azure Virtual Machines to serve user files and maintain workspaces

 - Azure Kubernetes Service to facilitate Pangeo and Dask dynamic distributed workflows